El Cuco, El Salvador

 What do expats find most challenging?

 "Expats in El Cuco often find the language barrier to be the most challenging aspect of the local culture, as Spanish is the primary language spoken and not everyone is fluent in English.
 Additionally, the pace of life is much slower compared to Western countries, which can be frustrating for those used to a faster, more efficient lifestyle.
 The lack of certain amenities and services that they might be used to in their home countries, such as high-speed internet or a wide variety of grocery items, can also be challenging.
 Some expats may also struggle with the local customs and social norms, which can be quite different from what they are used to.
-Lastly, safety can be a concern in certain areas, and adjusting to the local approach to security can be difficult," explained one expat living in El Cuco, El Salvador.
+Lastly, safety can be a concern in certain areas, and adjusting to the local approach to security can be difficult," said one expat in El Cuco.

 Is there a lot of crime in El Cuco?